jaseg/gerbonara/docs/object-api.rst

 Graphic Objects
 ===============

-Graphic objects are the lego blocks a gerbonara :py:class:`gerbonara.rs274x.GerberFile` or :py:class:`gerbonara.excellon.ExcellonFile` is built from.
-They are stored in the file's :py:attr:`gerbonara.rs274x.GerberFile.objects` list.
+Graphic objects are the lego blocks a gerbonara :py:class:`.GerberFile` or :py:class:`.ExcellonFile` is built from.
+They are stored in the file's :py:attr:`~.GerberFile.objects` attribute of a :py:class:`.GerberFile`.
 You can directly manipulate that list from code.

-There are four graphic object types: :py:class:`gerbonara.graphic_objects.Flash`, :py:class:`gerbonara.graphic_objects.Line`, :py:class:`gerbonara.graphic_objects.Arc`, and :py:class:`gerbonara.graphic_objects.Region` .
-All of them are derived from :py:class:`gerbonara.graphic_objects.GraphicObject`.
+There are four graphic object types: :py:class:`.Flash`, :py:class:`~.graphic_objects.Line`, :py:class:`~.graphic_objects.Arc`, and :py:class:`~.graphic_objects.Region` .
+All of them are derived from :py:class:`~.graphic_objects.GraphicObject`.

 .. autoclass:: gerbonara.graphic_objects.GraphicObject
    :members: